 Today Yorkies remain popular companions for people all over the world due to their loving nature and loyalty.
 While they may not be suitable for everyone, these little dogs make wonderful additions to any family willing to provide them with love, attention, and proper care!

-See also What is Yellowfin Tuna Animal
+See also What is Yellow Cobra Animal

 Physical Characteristics of the Yorkshire Terrier